 For the simplest demonstration of phase difference between antennae, we have analysed part of the signal by complex conjugate multiplication between channels.
-Results of this analysis can be seen in the following picture 3.7.
-Points of the selected part of the signal create a clear vector, which illustrates the presence of the phase difference.
+Results of this analysis can be seen in the following picture 3.6.
+Points of the selected part of the signal create a clear vector, which illustrates the presence of the constant phase difference determined by RF source direction.

-3.2.2 Simple passive Doppler radar
+3.2.3 Simple passive Doppler radar